On this page you'll find youth-focused homeless resources including drop-in centers and individual support programs for homeless or transient youth.

 211 Maryland is the state’s most comprehensive resource database for health and human services.
 Resources include housing/shelter, food, utility assistance, employment, legal aid, immigration, and more

-The mission of Art with a Heart is to enhance the lives of people in need through visual art.
-Art with a Heart brings its interactive visual arts classes to schools, community centers, group homes, shelters, hospitals, permanent housing facilities, and senior housing facilities.
-We also provide youth leadership programs for 10th and 11th graders and job programs for youth aged 14-24 years.
+Art with a Heart works to improve lives through visual art.
+The organization brings interactive art classes to schools, community centers, group homes, shelters, hospitals, and housing facilities.
+It also runs youth leadership programs for 10th and 11th graders, and job training programs for youth ages 14–24.

 3000 Falls Road Mill No. 1 Baltimore MD 21211